A rustic wood-fired stove and wooden benches inside a cozy cabin, illustrating key elements for how to build an outdoor wood-fired sauna.

 • Spruce

-Using woods such as cedar contributes wonderful fragrance, taking sauna to an even more beautiful place.
-Using moisture-resistant materials extends durability and lessens maintenance requirements.
+Using woods such as cedar provides a wonderful fragrance, taking the sauna experience to an even more enjoyable level.
+Moisture-resistant materials increase durability and reduce maintenance requirements.

-A variety of different woods add to the sauna’s ambiance and aroma, fostering a peaceful environment.
-Using wood sustainably sourced from sustainable suppliers means your sauna is as good for the planet as it is good for you.
+A variety of woods enhance the sauna’s ambiance and aroma, creating a peaceful environment.
+Using wood sourced from sustainable suppliers ensures your sauna is as good for the planet as it is for you.

 Add Finishing Touches